Sondipon Adhikari

 Welcome to Professor Adhikari's Web Page

 The full academic CV is available here.
+A smaller two-page CV is available here.

 Prospective PhD students, Undergraduate Project Students and Postdoctoral Researchers, please click here.